michikono/generator-angular-enterprise/README.md

 ## What makes this generator superior to others

-* Not only does it generate a base template, but it will also generate secondary assets such as directives and services.
-* Generates extremely standard tests (no obscure frameworks or libraries outside of those known as Best Practices)
-* Generates... uh, tests!
-* Leverages some of the toolchain Best Practices as well (jshint and jscs)
 * Whenever possible, rules are directly linked to the standards guide where invoked.
 This will help prevent future developers from undoing your hard work.
 For example, when generating a feature:
 ````javascript
 // start example snippet ...
 /**